 Over the past year, many colleges and universities went test-optional, meaning standardized test scores aren’t required in order to apply.
 While this may seem like a dream come true to some, many colleges are still considering and making admission decisions off students’ SAT and ACT scores—test-optional schools included.
 This gives students who choose to submit their scores an advantage over those who couldn’t or didn’t take a test.
 Fortunately, there is light at the end of the tunnel!
-With these tips, you can make a good impression to admission committees and hopefully increase your chances of success without any standardized test scores.
+With these tips, you can make a good impression on admission committees and hopefully increase your chances of success without any standardized test scores.

 The importance of extracurriculars

 Extracurriculars give college admission boards insight into who you are, what you’re interested in, and how much time you dedicate to other activities outside of school to help determine whether you’d be a good fit on their campus.
 Colleges want to see extracurricular activities on your résumé—and the more unique and influential, the better!
 Extracurriculars that demonstrate leadership, teamwork, dedication, and special skills are exemplary choices to focus on.
-Devoting time to your chosen extracurriculars will show admission committees that you are passionate in what you believe in.
+Devoting time to your chosen extracurriculars will show admission committees that you are passionate about what you believe in.

 Without standardized testing, extracurriculars could be the next best thing for your college applications.
 Activities such as volunteering, student council/student government, NJHS and NHS, debate team, theater/school plays, internships, research opportunities, part-time jobs, Model United Nations, activism, and sports are all great places to start.
 If your interest isn’t on this list, don’t worry—any extracurricular can be exceptional if you enjoy what you do, stick with it, and exemplify important qualities that colleges look for.